-The advantage of job-based planning in a retail setting is that businesses can tailor their product merchandising strategy according to their needs and consumer study.
+The advantage of job-based planning in a retail setting is that businesses can tailor their retail product merchandising strategy according to their needs and consumer study.
 Product promoters are employed in retail stores depending on the product to be sold and the business goals.
 Customer satisfaction increases while workers stay motivated.

 The batch method refers to the production of similar items in groups.
 These items go through different stages in batches.
 Primarily, the manufacturing type requires machinery; however, it does not eliminate the need for human resources.
 Also, the type of product determines the degree of manual intervention required in this process.
 Usually, workers are only part of the beginning and end of the production process.